-On 31 December 2018, Rey entered into a binding letter of intent (Agreement) with Doriemus PLC (Doriemus) (ASX: DOR) pursuant to which Doriemus, subject to the completion of due diligence and fulfilling certain conditions precedent, agreed to farmin to EP487.
-On 28 March 2019, Rey announced that definitive documentation (subject to the usual Government approvals), including a binding Farmout Agreement which comprises an agreed form Joint Operating Agreement (Agreements) had been executed with Doriemus for EP487.
-Pursuant to the Agreements, Doriemus is to drill the commitment well on EP487 at its own cost, in an endeavour to confirm the Butler Prospect potential.
-Subject to Doriemus raising sufficient funds by end of June 2019 and completing the well within 12 months, and subject to government approvals, Doriemus will be assigned 50% of the EP487 permit as well as the Operatorship.
+On 31 December 2018, Rey announced that it had entered into a binding letter of intent (Agreement) with Doriemus PLC (Doriemus) (ASX: DOR) pursuant to which Doriemus, subject to the completion of due diligence and fulfilling certain conditions precedent, agreed to farmin to EP487.
+During the quarter, the Company terminated the EP487 Agreement with Doriemus as the condition precedent to raise sufficient funds by 31 July 2019 to undertake the farm in work on EP487, had not been satisfied.